I Want this Game, Updates Please!

 Look out for trash!

-What would an adventure be without pesky trash mobs getting in the way of your success?
+What would an adventure be without pesky trash mobs getting in your way?
 You can’t head out on your first quest without clearing rats out of a cellar, right?
-There’s gotta be other annoyances that get in your way.
-Here are some of the little guys hidden about.

 My goal was to make this game with as few components as possible without taking away from the gaming experience.
 It’s a clean minimalistic approach to an in-depth and engrossing adventure.